AndreasBriese/bbloom/README.md

 ###test
 + change to folder ../bloom
 + create wordlist in file "words.txt" (you might use `go run wordlister.go `)
++ rename wordister.go to wordlister._go (or move it somewhere else outside the folder)
 + run 'go test' within the folder

 ```go